Skip to main content

 Your identity information and credentials make up your legal identity.

-But this information can be stolen or misused.
+Unfortunately, this information can be stolen or misused.

 Identity crime explained